Robust Misspecified Models and Paradigm Shifts: Introduction

 \section{Introduction}

-Economists have long incorporated subjective models into their modeling of economic agents.
-The recent literature on misspecified learning explores the behavioral and welfare implications of using incorrect models.
-Depending on the forms of misspecification, learners may not learn the true state of the world and thus may act suboptimally.\footnote{Examples include: a monopolist trying to estimate the slope of the demand function when the true slope lies outside of the support of his prior \citep{nyarko1991learning,fudenberg2017active}; agents learning from private signals and other individuals' actions while neglecting the correlation between the observed actions \citep{eyster2010naive,ortoleva2015overconfidence,bohren2016informational} or overestimating how similar others' preferences are to their own \citep{gagnon2017taste}; overconfident agents falsely attributing low outcomes to an adverse environment \citep{heidhues2018unrealistic,heidhues2019overconfidence}; a decision maker imposing false causal interpretations on observed correlations \citep{spiegler2016bayesian,spiegler2019behavioral,spiegler2020can}; a gambler who flips a fair coin mistakenly believing that future tosses must exhibit systematic reversal \citep{rabin2010gambler,he2018mislearning}; individuals narrowly focusing their attention on only a few aspects rather than a complete state space \citep{mailath2019wisdom}.}
+People use models to guide decision making, but the subjective nature of models suggests that model misspecification can be pervasive.
+Model misspecification can stem from the need to simplify the complex world as well as from behavioral biases such as overconfidence or correlation neglect.
+To explore how misspecified models impact beliefs and actions, the growing literature on misspecified learning focuses on the case of a dogmatic agent who uses a particular misspecified model and never considers changing this model.\footnote{ Examples include: a monopolist trying to estimate the slope of the demand function when the true slope lies outside of the support of his prior \citep{nyarko1991learning,fudenberg2017active}; agents learning from private signals and other individuals' actions while neglecting the correlation between the observed actions \citep{eyster2010naive,ortoleva2015overconfidence,bohren2016informational} or overestimating how similar others' preferences are to their own \citep{gagnon2017taste}; overconfident agents falsely attributing low outcomes to an adverse environment \citep{heidhues2018unrealistic,heidhues2019overconfidence,bagindin2021overconfidence}; a decision maker imposing false causal interpretations on observed correlations \citep{spiegler2016bayesian,spiegler2019behavioral,spiegler2020can}; a gambler who flips a fair coin mistakenly believing that future tosses must exhibit systematic reversal \citep{rabin2010gambler,he2022mislearning}; individuals narrowly focusing their attention on only a few aspects rather than a complete state space \citep{mailath2019wisdom}.} While this simplifies the environment in a way that yields tractable characterizations of long-run beliefs, it leaves open the question of whether it is realistic to expect an agent to never abandon a wrong model.

-The assumption that individuals forever hold on to a single misspecified model contradicts a plethora of evidence.
-Economists and data scientists, for example, often switch their models of the world when an alternative seems to better fit the data: they may add new explanatory variables to a regression equation, or adopt the Natural Rate Hypothesis in place of the Phillips Curve.
-The history of science offers numerous examples of paradigm shifts in scientific advances \citep{kuhn1962}.
-More generally, people may have multiple subjective models and switch from one to another.
-Individuals are influenced by and attracted to different narratives or political views as they receive more information \citep{fisher1985narrative,braungart1986life}; they also strive for overcoming their implicit bias through self-reflection \citep{wegener1997flexible,massey2005detecting,di2015learning}.

-If decision makers entertain competing models, when should we expect them to abandon their current model?
-Which forms of misspecification are more likely to persist?
-In other words, which subjective models are \textit{robust}?
-This paper addresses these questions using a framework of misspecified Bayesian learning that allows agents to revise their models.